 You Want An Entrepreneurial Work Environment

-I’ve heard interviewees say their long-term goals are to start their own companies or do something independent, and they’re just using banking as a stepping stone.
+I’ve heard interviewees say their long-term goals are to start their own companies or do something independent, and that they’re just using banking as a stepping stone.

 At the very top levels of banking, what the Managing Directors do is somewhat entrepreneurial because they have to build the business and bring in new clients.
 It’s not the same as building a business from nothing, but it’s closer than an Analyst will ever be.

 Even if you don’t want to stay in banking, they would be much more comfortable knowing you want to go to private equity or join a hedge fund, because at least those are still in the realm of finance.

 To Say You Could Hack It

-Most of your learning occurs in the first 6 months – 1 year period, so you won’t be missing out on much if you leave after that; the main drawback will be fewer closed deals to discuss.
+Most of your learning occurs in the first 6 month – 1 year period, so you won’t be missing out on much if you leave after that; the main drawback will be fewer closed deals to discuss.